Reeds-github/Hero-Mode/README.md

 Paragoomba and Koopas (Not paratroopa) act differently in Hooktail Castle

-The "Pokey" in the Pit doesn't act accordingly
+Power Rush P goes away after going too far in the castle